agkozak/78curves/README.md

 If you want to change these settings at a later date, you can do so by using the Configurator in the Equalizer APO folder in your Start Menu.

+**NOTE:** If Equalizer APO does not seem to be working with your output device, try selecting it, selecting "Troubleshooting options" below, and then choose "Install as SFX/EFX (experimental)" in the dropdown menu to the right.

+You will need to reboot your computer every time you make changes using the Configurator.

 ## Installing the Library of EQ Curves

 You can download the whole library of curves [as a ZIP file](https://github.com/agkozak/78curves/archive/master.zip) or using Git (from `https://github.com/agkozak/78curves`).
 Unzip the archive into the Equalizer APO configuration directory (`C:\Program Files\EqualizerAPO\config`).
 Please note that if you have already been using and have configured Equalizer APO, you may already have a `config.txt` file; please be sure to save it somewhere, as it will be overwritten.